KartikeyMish/YourCompanion/README.md

 - **Audio Recording**: In distress situations, Your Companion records 10 seconds of audio using the Soundbox module 🎙️, preserving crucial information.

-- **Secure Cloud Storage**: The recorded audio is securely stored in a Google Cloud Bucket using the `upload()` method of the distress module, ensuring data privacy and accessibility.
+- **Transcription Service**: To provide quick assistance, Your Companion utilizes Openai API's `audio` module which utilizes `whisper-`` to transcribe the distress audio .

-- **Transcription Service**: To provide quick assistance, Your Companion utilizes Twilio API to transcribe the distress audio and forwards the text to responsible authorities via Twilio SMS service 📞.
+- **Authorities Notification**: To provide quick assistance, Your Companion utilizes Twilio API to transcribe the distress audio and forwards the text to responsible authorities via Twilio SMS service 📞.

 - **Text-based Framework**: Your Companion's backend is built entirely on a text-based framework, making it highly adaptable and efficient.